|John D. Constable International Traveling Fellowship

 Deadline: January 31, 2017

-For the ninth consecutive year, The American Association of Plastic Surgeons is pleased to announce the John D. Constable International Traveling Fellowship in Plastic Surgery.
+For the tenth consecutive year, The American Association of Plastic Surgeons is pleased to announce the John D. Constable International Traveling Fellowship in Plastic Surgery.
 True to its mission, the award provides a unique opportunity for an international plastic surgeon to study and train with AAPS members and leaders in American plastic surgery.

 Over the past eight years, plastic surgeons from Iraq, China, Egypt, Malaysia, Vietnam, Albania and Pakistan have been selected as recipients and have benefited from this exceptional experience.
 In their final reports, they have all expressed a profound gratitude for the knowledge and experience gained and the sense that the experience has indeed changed the course of their lives and careers.
 They have returned to their respective countries with an enhanced ability to treat patients and train their colleagues.